nielskee/draft-articles/TechnicalHiringPart2.md

 them concentrate on their other job applications.
 I'll talk much more about feedback in the third and final post.

-TODO: hard requirement
+If you have hard requirements on experience level, depth, or breadth of technical experience, you should be able to judge this quite easily if you're working in the same technical domain.

 Putting aside the technical specifics, here are some things I view as strong positives in a CV, that would make me want to know more about a
 candidate:

-- Breadth and depth : breadth is a multiplier - people with breadth add capability to teams far beyond their core skills.
-If you're hiring developers, look for signs of interest in other disciplines - test automation, in product design and broad industry knowledge.
+- **Breadth and depth** : breadth is a multiplier - people with breadth add capability to teams far beyond their core skills.
+If you're hiring developers, look for signs of interest in other disciplines - test automation, product design, accessibility, broad industry knowledge - anything.

-- Self-improvers : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
+- **Self-improvers** : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
 I like to see people who are engaged in a wider technical community, although I have some important caveats on this later.
 Initiatives, experiments and innovation that people do on the job are things I always see as signs of self-improvement too.

-- Coaches : I'm reassured when I see some signs that this person helps other people, because it gives me a good sense of how someone is going to work in a team : coaching, mentoring, helping children or adults learn to code, anything.
+- **Coaches** : I'm reassured when I see some signs that this person helps other people, because it gives me a good sense of how someone is going to work in a team.
 This can start in the earliest stages of a career, too, it's not something just for more experienced developers.
 Any signs that people are keen to share their knowledge and expertise - at whatever level - are attributes to look out for.

-- Ethical developers : you want to hire developers who care about their users, customers, and colleagues.
+- **Ethical developers** : you want to hire developers who care about their users, customers, and colleagues.
 If I see some indications that developers are motivated by making things better for people, this makes me happy.
-This could be adoption of better test-driven approaches, more secure code to protect users, more efficient code to improve battery life on a user's device, improving readability and clarity of code for their colleagues.
+This could be adoption of better test-driven approaches to get the product right, more secure code to protect users, more efficient code to improve battery life on a user's device, improving readability and clarity of code for their colleagues.

-- Bias for action : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
+- **Bias for action** : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
 You want people who are going to try things, measure how they work, learn, and adapt.
 Look for evidence that people run spikes, experiments and proofs-of-concept, and that they change their approach depending on results.
 Software development is full of uncertainty, but analysis,